-We’ve all seen the scenes on the television medical drama’s where charcoal is used to soak up the contents in the stomach of an attempted poisoning, the equivalent of a bezoar from Harry Potter to soak up a poison – but is activated charcoal any good at normal every day detoxification?
+We’ve all seen television medical drama’s where charcoal is used to soak up the contents in the stomach of an attempted poisoning, the equivalent of a bezoar from Harry Potter to soak up a poison – but is activated charcoal any good at normal every day detoxification?

 What is activated charcoal?
 As part of the process of creating charcoal, activated charcoal is activated using a procedure where oxygen is added at high temperatures which gives the charcoal large pores on its surface area, ensuring it binds to substances that it encounters.
 This was confirmed by the British Journal of Clinical Pharmacology, 2015 , where they looked at its uses for gastrointestinal decontamination, although there are side effects.
 Due to these side effects, some hospitals instead use antidotes to poisons and overdoes that are more targeted to the specific instigator.